Judy Watson Napangardi

 Bursts of colour from this legendary Yuendumu Artist

 Judy Napangardi Watson (circa 1925 - 2016) was a senior painter from Yuendumu in the Northern Territory of Australia.
-Very distinctive in her style, she was a groundbreaking artist known for using an amazing palette of colour.
+Very distinctive in her style, she was an energetic and groundbreaking Indigenous artist known for traditional stories depicted using an amazing palette of vibrant colour.

 An incredibly energetic woman even late in her life, she started painting with her sister Maggie Watson who taught her to paint.
 It was the 1980’s when Judy Watson Napangardi started to paint with her sister, Maggie Watson.
 Judy quickly developed her own her style; a dragged dotting effect creating beautiful line and texture in her work.
 Vivid colours and instinctively brilliant composition pushed her to the top of the Australian Aboriginal art scene.